Alexei Navalny: Awards and honours

 He was named "Politician of the Year 2019" by readers of Vedomosti.

 Navalny was nominated for the 2021 Nobel Peace Prize by multiple Norwegian members of parliament.
-An Internet petition to the Nobel Committee in support of Mr. Navalny's candidacy has been signed by over 38,000 people.
+An Internet petition to the Nobel Committee in support of Navalny's candidacy was signed by over 38,000 people.

 Following Navalny's imprisonment in February 2021, the Boris Nemtsov Foundation for Freedom awarded Navalny with the Boris Nemtsov Prize for Courage.
 A scenic viewpoint of Alexei Navalny was also set in Prague in direct view from the Russian Embassy, near Boris Nemtsov Square in front of the Russian Embassy and the Anna Politkovskaya Promenade.